NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 A MULTI socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on which hardware are decided for placement inside the MPU for selection by Smart Cables.
 The amount of hardware in an MPU is not standardized but customized for each case.

-When a model is not equipped with FiO2 hardware internally, no amount of MULTI sockets is going to provide this measurement capability.
+When an MPU is not equipped with FiO2 hardware internally, no amount of MULTI sockets is going to provide this measurement capability.
 The amount of configured hardware placed in each MPU varies, so is the system software support for serial kits and external devices.

 Examples of configured hardware and serial kits using Smart Cables